jump-dev/jump-dev.github.io/_posts/2020-01-26-celebrate_1k_stars.md

 * 12 Mar 2019 - Third JuMP developers meeting in Santiago, Chile (XX participants) (701 stars)
 * 23 Jan 2019 - First 1000 stars in the JuMP.jl repository on GitHub

-We thank our user for all of the stars!
-Keep staring, opening issues and posting questions on discourse.
+We thank our users and contributors for all the stars!
+Keep staring, opening (and solving) issues and posting questions on discourse.
 This is the best way to keep our community growing and making JuMP closer and closer to 1.0!